Main fundraiser photo

 Donation protected

-Last October, our world fell apart!
+On 7th October 2021, our world fell apart!

-It was first brought to our attention that Caitlin maybe struggling with her vision when her teachers told us she couldn't see the board.
+It was first brought to our attention that Caitlin maybe struggling with her vision when her teachers told us she couldn't see the whiteboard.
 We took her to the optician, and were ultimately referred to an eye specialist.

 Not only that, but she would need a genetic test as it may be a fault that could have been passed to our other three children.
 Horror and fear set in, so we made the decision to get them genetically tested.